vimc/montagu-db-backup/README.md

 The `barman-montagu` script does not depend on its location and can be moved to a position within `$PATH`.

+## Updating the barman container

+We want to deploy a new version of barman to run, but keep all the data intact.
+This is the proceedure

+* Log in to `annex.montagu` and go to `montagu-db-backup/backup`
+* Update the repo as required
+* `docker stop barman-montagu`
+* `docker rm barman-montagu`
+* `./barman-montagu setup --pull-image --slot barman --no-initial-backup production.montagu.dide.ic.ac.uk`

 ## Development notes

 This directory creates a new docker image (`vimc/montagu-barman` http://www.pgbarman.org/).